PsiQ/qref/docs/format.md

 ### Repetitions

-On top of the basic fields listed above, programs and subroutines can also be repeated.
+On top of the basic fields listed above, subroutines can also be repeated.

 These can be added with `repetition` field: